Shen Build Guide by Split King

 90% of the time Demolish is the best rune you can take in this tier.
 It seems like it was made for Shen.
 Shen is a tanky Split pusher with NO way of dealing extra damage to turrets.
 Demolish scales off health and helps Shen be devastating even for turrets ;-)

 Only take Font of Life if you are support, and only take Bone Plating against laners that are hard to survive against (such as Darius) But even in those cases, Demolish is still a solid pick.

 I take this vs laners that don't pose a threat in the early game.
 This allows me to scale better which is needed for the late game split push.
-Only take Second Wind if your opponent is a blowgun wielding hamster (it is good against poke champions like Satan) Chrysalis is OK but I rarely use it.
+Only take Second Wind if your opponent is a blowgun wielding hamster (it is good against poke champions like Satan) Bone Plating is OK but I rarely use it.
 None of these 3 runes are bad picks, So it comes down to adapting to the enemy pick or simply going for either early or late game power

 Revitalize is INSANE on Shen.
 It helps his passive greatly but more importantly, it boosts the effectiveness of his ultimate!
 Revitalize is strongest when people are below 40% health, Shens ultimate is also strongest on targets below 40% health.
 SYNERGY!